dwightjack/wok-pkgs/packages/core/docs/presets.md

 #### Setup Shorthand

-The same code snippet above could have been written with a shorthand notation:
+The same code snippet above could have been written with the shorthand notation:

 ```js
 const { copy, clean } = require('@wok-cli/core/tasks');